joshgerdes/jekyll-uno/_drafts/microsoft-devbox-wrapped-in-a-bow.md

 20. Once you have confirmed your users have been assigned, click on **Review + assign** to assign your users or groups to the project, allowing them to create Dev Boxes.

 _Note: I have found it can take 5-10 minutes for access to be granted to the users before they can create Dev Boxes._

+##### Create Dev Box Pool

+Now that we have our project and dev box definitions - its time to create our Dev Box Pool - which is what the Dev Boxes will be created from.